-Robust intelligence requires an agent to have an internal ``world model''~\citep{ha2018worldmodels}, an internal causal mechanism to be able to infer causal structures and their effect relationships~\citep{Pearl2019causalinferenceandml}.
-Recent work~\citep{richens2024robustagentslearncausal} suggests that \emph{any agent capable of solving complex decision tasks must effectively learn a causal model of its data-generating process.} Given the recent advancement of large language models (LLMs), they exhibit the ability to encode a vast corpus of human knowledge, such as clinical knowledge~\citep{Singhal2023}, one may also speculate whether LLMs are encoding literature with causal information and therefore constructing causal models.

-Per \emph{LLMs' Causal Hierarchy}, recently classified by \citet{zhang2023understandingcausalitylargelanguage}, today's LLMs have shown promise in Type 1 tasks (identifying causal relationships using domain knowledge), but they struggle with Type 2 (discovering new knowledge from data) and Type 3 (quantitative estimation of consequences) tasks.
-LLMs can often (but not always) reconstruct the qualitative structure of a directed acyclic graph (DAG) as Type 1.
-However, Type 3, their ability to perform quantitative parameterization, estimating the specific effect sizes within those structures, remains under-explored in continuous variables, necessitating theoretical developments and empirical results.

-In this paper, we introduce Linear-LLM-SCM, a benchmarking framework designed to evaluate the quantitative causal capabilities of LLMs.
-Our framework programmatically decomposes DAGs into local parent-child structures, tasking LLMs with eliciting regression coefficients for linear Gaussian SCMs.
-Our framework itself is agnostic to LLMs and DAGs; in our open-sourced testbed, researchers can use their own DAGs and any off-the-shelf LLMs plug-and-play for evaluation in their domains with minimal effort.
+Robust intelligence requires an agent to have an internal ``world model''~\citep{ha2018worldmodels}, that is, an internal causal mechanism to infer causal structures and their effect relationships~\citep{Pearl2019causalinferenceandml}.
+Recent work~\citep{richens2024robustagentslearncausal} suggests that \emph{any agent capable of solving complex decision tasks must effectively learn a causal model of its data-generating process.} Given the advancement of LLMs, they exhibit the ability to encode a corpus of human knowledge, e.g., clinical knowledge~\citep{Singhal2023}.
+One may speculate whether LLMs encode literature with causal information and constructing causal models.
+Per \emph{LLMs' Causal Hierarchy}, classified by \citet{zhang2023understandingcausalitylargelanguage}, LLMs have shown promise in Type 1 tasks (identifying causal relationships using domain knowledge), but they struggle with Type 2 (discovering new knowledge from data) and Type 3 (quantitative estimation of consequences) tasks.
+Empirically and theoretically, Type 3 aspects in continuous domains remain under-explored.
+To fill this gap, we propose \emph{Linear-LLM-SCM}, a framework evaluating quantitative causal capabilities of LLMs.
+It decomposes DAGs into local parent-child structures, assigning LLMs to elicit regression coefficients for linear Gaussian SCMs.
+In our open-sourced software, researchers can use their own DAGs and LLMs plug-and-play to evaluate in their domains.